RobOwenKing/personal_site/README.md

 ## What's on the site

-There's a whole load of browser-based toys and tools.
-Below are links to some of them, plus their main code.
+There's a whole load of browser-based toys and tools, plus links to projects I have hosted elsewhere.
+Below are a few highlights, plus links to the most important code on GitHub.

 [**Patterns in the Hanzi**](http://www.robowenking.com/hanzi_patterns) - [code](https://github.com/RobOwenKing/react_hanzi_patterns)